Flag football: High School Girls Flag Football

+Canada

+Varsity flag football

+The Réseau du sport étudiant du Québec (RSEQ), a U Sports conference in Quebec, began sponsoring university women's flag football independently of U Sports in 2021.
+Additionally, the RSEQ is also a member of the Canadian Collegiate Athletic Association (CCAA) and has sponsored college women's flag football since 2009 and men's flag football since 2017.
+The version of flag football played by the RSEQ is a hybrid of American football and Canadian football rules, utilizing Canadian fields and scoring rules with the 4 downs seen in the American game.

 Canadian Flag Football League

 The Canadian Flag Football League (CFFL) was established in 2019 and runs Canada's CFFL National Championship.
 The league is affiliated with Football Canada, the national governing body for football in Canada and its variants.
 The winners of the CFFL National Championship also gain the opportunity to represent Canada in international competition.

 The league's major objective is to help integrate existing adult flag leagues on a nationwide basis.
 Depending on the region, teams compete in their Regional Championships, either Eastern, Western, or Central.
-The top two teams from each division will advance to the national championship.
+The top two teams from each division advance to the national championship.

 There are three divisions for the CFFL: male, female, and mixed.

-Varsity sport

-America

-In May 2020, the National Association of Intercollegiate Athletics (NAIA), in partnership with the NFL, announced the addition of flag football as a varsity sport for female student-athletes.
-The NAIA became the first collegiate governing body to sanction the sport at the varsity level.

-Women's flag began during the 2020–21 season as an emerging sport with at least 15 teams, and the NAIA and NFL also expected an upgrade of the sport to an invitational level sport by 2022 with at least 25 teams.

-International

-International Woman's Flag Football Association

-The International Woman's Flag Football Association, IWFFA, host 8 on 8 flag football tournaments and flag football training across the world with participants from the United States, Canada, Mexico, Sweden, Norway, Finland, Denmark, Iceland, Scotland and several other nations.
-The organisation is the largest for women and girls in the sport.
-The most active tournament is held each February in Key West, Florida, called the Kelly McGillis Classic where over 90 women and girls teams participate in 8 on 8, semi - blocking contact flag football.
-There are no restrictions for girls and women to play.

-International Federation of American Football

-The International Federation of American Football (IFAF) organizes the IFAF Flag Football World Championship every two years since 2002.